write2ruby/write2ruby/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on "Celebrity Deaths".
-- 🌱 I’m currently learning Python and Machine Learning
+- 🌱 I’m currently learning Python and Machine Learning.
-- 👯 I’m looking to collaborate on Machine Learning Projects -->
+- 👯 I’m looking to collaborate on Machine Learning Projects.
+-->

 Thanks for visiting! 😊